tonethar/IGME-230-GDD-Spring-2018/notes/canvas-sprites-2.md

 in the console - which isn't too exciting, but indicates that `vehicle` "inherited" `toString()` from its prototype object.

 ### I-D. Property shadowing
 You can use *property shadowing* to create a form of method overriding.
-Below we will give `vehicle` its own version of `toString()`, which will *shadow* the default implementation in the prototype object.
+Below we will give `vehicle` its own version of `toString()`, which will "shadow" the default implementation of `toString()` in the prototype object.

 **canvas-sprites-object-create-2.html**
 ```html